metsci/gleam/examples/grid/README.md

 # Grid Layout Example

-Use `GridLayout` to arrange panes.
+Uses `GridLayout` to arrange panes.

 See [main.css](./src/main.css) for sizing of rows and columns.